ROYAL MILITARY SCHOOL OF MUSIC

-The Army's school of music is located at Kneller Hall, Twickenham which is recognised as the home of Army music since its foundation in 1857.
+The British Army's school of music is located at Kneller Hall, Twickenham and is recognised as the home of Army music since its foundation in 1857.

-The Initial Trade Training musicians course (Rendle VC Troop) provides training for all soldiers joining the Corps of Army Music and is undertaken after completion of their Basic Training.
+The Initial Trade Training musicians course (Rendle VC Troop) provides training for all soldiers joining the Corps of Army Music and is undertaken after completion of their Initial Training.

 The length of the training varies according to the standard of musicianship on entry, running from 11 to 44 working weeks.
 It is designed to allow musicians to fulfil their potential by passing mandatory tests at the earliest possibility, before assignment to a band.

 Tuition for Rendle VC Troop is delivered by some of Britain's leading instrumental and academic professors, many of whom play in leading symphony orchestras or teach in the London music colleges.
 Through this tuition RMSM provides string contemporary links with the world of civilian professional music.

 Military training and supervision is provided by the best instructors and staff from within the Corps of Army Music and the wider Army.

 Supplementary Trade Training courses are for trained musicians within the bands, to assist in the progress and development of their careers.
 This includes Command Leadership and Management (CLM) courses and the Music Direction (MD) course.

 The final concerts to take place at Kneller Hall will be held on Friday 26 June and Saturday 27 June 2020 at 8pm.

 MORE DETAILS TO FOLLOW.